 Provides for the appropriation of \$0 to a street railway pursuant to section 10e(22) of 1951 PA 51.

 Sec.
 750. Rail Freight Economic Development

-Directs the department to spend not less than \$2.5 million from the CTF appropriation in the Rail freight economic development line for freight economic development.
+Directs that from the funds appropriated in Part 1 for rail freight economic development, the department must spend not less than \$2.5 million CTF for freight economic development.